esphome/esphome-docs/components/sensor/index.rst

       - delta: 5.0
       - lambda: return x * (9.0/5.0) + 32.0;

--  **throttle**: Throttle the incoming values.
-When this filter gets an incoming value, it checks if the last incoming value is at least ``specified time period`` old.
-   If it is not older than the configured value, the value is not passed forward.
+``heartbeat``
+*************

--  **heartbeat**: Send the last value that this sensor in the specified time interval.
+Send the last value that this sensor in the specified time interval.
 So a value of ``10s`` will cause the filter to output values every 10s regardless of the input values.

+``debounce``
+************

--  **debounce**: Only send values if the last incoming value is at least ``specified time period`` old.
+Only send values if the last incoming value is at least ``specified time period`` old.
 For example if two values come in at almost the same time, this filter will only output the last value and only after the specified time period has passed without any new incoming values.

+``delta``
+*********

--  **delta**: This filter stores the last value passed through this filter and only passes incoming values through if the absolute difference is greater than the configured value.
+This filter stores the last value passed through this filter and only passes incoming values through if the absolute difference is greater than the configured value.
 For example if a value of 1.0 first comes in, it's passed on.
 If the delta filter is configured with a value of 5, it will now not pass on an incoming value of 2.0, only values that are at least 6.0 big or -4.0.

-``or`` Filter
+``or``
-*************
+******

+Pass forward a value with the first child filter that returns.
+Above example will only pass forward values that are *either* at least 1s old or are if the absolute difference is at least 5.0.

 .. code-block:: yaml